 Girls on a Thai dating site will ask a variety of opening questions such as:-

 All innocent questions - trying to get a handle on your Thai experience.
 Don't read the question as them wanting you to know or learn their language.
-Most would never dream to impose such a burden on you.
+Most would never dream of imposing such a burden on you.

 Did you know living in Thailand without Thai skills is easier than you think?

-Major cinema movies in Thailand are shown in the English language, with Thai subtitles.
+Major cinemas in Thailand show movies in the English language, with Thai subtitles.
 Translation programs such as Google Translate offer 'live translations' and 'photo to translation' features which are useful for shopping and groceries.
 Google Translate will now also translate direct live speech when conversing with a native Thai speaker.

-Translation programs have come leaps and bounds in the last 12 months when it comes to a richer feature set and translation accuracy, especially for Thai.
-If the translation isn't 100% accurate, at the very least you will clearly understand the context and meaning.
+Translation programs have come leaps and bounds in the last 12 months when it comes to an in-depth feature set and translation accuracy, especially for Thai.
+If the translation isn't 100% accurate, at the very least, you will clearly understand the context and meaning.

 Purely by accident, a cute Thai girl was next to me choosing the same product.
 Thankfully, she spoke some English and explained what was inside the product I was holding.

 Well, winner winner chicken dinner!
 I now have a new pickup strategy!

 From then on, when I notice a cute Thai girl near me when shopping, I simply feigned being a dummy and asked her if she knew what this food was.

 Some don't have a clue with English.
 75% of the time, they do.
 Thank the Thai girl for her help and ask for her Line ID.